yjin07/sft-internlm/README.md

 # Implementing Supervised Fine-Tuning for internlm-7b Models

-+ Employ LoRA (Low-Rank Adaptation) for the training of [Internlm](https://huggingface.co/internlm/internlm-7b) models.

-+ Addressing the challenge of enabling the model to recognize its identity and selectively refuse to respond to certain queries, with proposed solutions outlined.

-To ensure compatibility with DeepSpeed and prevent potential conflicts, it is necessary to use version 4.39.3 or newer of the Transformers library when running the code.

 This project focuses on implementing supervised fine-tuning for [Internlm-7B](https://huggingface.co/internlm/internlm-7b) models using LoRA (Low-Rank Adaptation) techniques.
 The main aim is to enable the models to recognize their identities and selectively refuse responses to specific queries.

 ## Training